-The Employee Assistance Program (EAP) is available to all employees through the Holman Professional Counselling Centers, Employee Assistance Program.
-When employees call for assistance they must say they are included in the "Imperial County School Voluntary Employee Benefits Association" (ICSVEBA) and are listed under the IVC group in order to avoid delays in receiving assistance.
+The Employee Assistance Program (EAP) through Beacon Health Options is available to those employees who participate in the District health insurance program.
+When employees call for assistance they must say they are included in the "Imperial County School Voluntary Employee Benefits Association" (ICSVEBA) and are listed under the IVC group to avoid any delays in receiving assistance.

-All District Employees can reach the Holman Professional counselling Centers by calling 800-321-2843 or at www.holmangroup.com .
+All District Employees can reach the Beacon Health Options by calling 866-533-4278 or a https://icsveba.mybeaconwellbeing.com/